This post was originally published in 2015 and has been updated in 2018 with more helpful information about Hunter Valley.

 We left Hunter Valley with over 20 bottles of wine, buying something in almost every single winery we visited.
 But we didn’t buy because we felt like we had to, we bought because we loved the experience and most importantly the wine itself!

-Wine Tasting in Hunter Valley was Easy on the Wallet
+Wine Tasting in Hunter Valley is Easy on the Wallet

 It is pretty common for cellar doors to charge a $5-10 fee per person for wine tastings in Barossa and Yarra Valley.
 We didn’t have to pay the fee at every cellar door, but it’s a common practice nevertheless.
 The fee is always waived if you buy anything after the tasting, but if you don’t, it could add up to as much as $50-100/day in wine tasting expenses.

-For afternoon delights, our choice was the Lambloch Dessert Bar and their mouth-watering selection of desserts!
+If you are looking for some afternoon delights, the best Hunter Valley restaurant has to be the Lambloch Dessert Bar and their mouth-watering selection of desserts!

 Lots of Entertainment Options

 Carrying on with the night in Hunter Valley was easy!
-There were a number of pubs in Polkolbin, including the Harrigan’s Irish Pub, Brokenback Bar, and many other local watering holes in Cessnok, like the Peden’s Hotel, Cessnok Hotel.
+There were a number of pubs in Polkolbin, including the Harrigan’s Irish Pub, Brokenback Bar, and many other local watering holes in Cessnock, like the Peden’s Hotel, Cessnock Hotel.

 We opted for something a bit quieter with some drinks at the Goldfish Bar in Tempus Two complex.

 Coming from Brisbane, Hunter Valley was really easy to get to.
-The region is located just an hour away from Newcastle and 2 hours away from Sydney.
-We hired a car to get to Pokolbin/Cessnok and used it to get around the entire weekend.
+Hunter Valley is located just an hour away from Newcastle and 2 hours away from Sydney.
+We hired a car to get to Pokolbin/Cessnock and used it to get around Hunter Valley the entire weekend.

-We loved the flexibility of taking whatever route we wanted, stopping for as many photos as we wanted, and not worrying about following a tour or someone else’s schedule.
+We loved the flexibility of taking whatever route we wanted, stopping for as many photos as we wanted, and not worrying about following a tour of the Hunter Valley wineries or someone else’s schedule.
 The only downside of having a car is the designated driver requirement.
 Max was nice enough to drive while I sampled wine for both of us!

-At the end of the day my love for Hunter Valley boiled down to the wine itself.
-Turned out Hunter is a region with some fantastic offerings of the sweeter white wine varieties, like the Semillon and Verdelho.
-Between these and some delicious Moscato varieties, I stocked up on a lot of new discoveries, and plenty of old favourites.
+At the end of the day, our love for Hunter Valley boiled down to the wine itself.
+Turned out Hunter Valley is a region with some fantastic offerings of the sweeter white wine varieties, like the Semillon and Verdelho.
+Between these and some delicious Moscato varieties, we stocked up on a lot of new discoveries, and plenty of old favourites.

-Here are just a few of the wineries that I recommend you visit and why:
+Here are just a few of the Hunter Valley wineries that we recommend you visit and why:

 - Lamblock: Their Late Harvest Wine range is like nothing else we’ve ever tried before!